RhysFenwick/Coolies-Terminal/README.md

 # Coolies-Terminal
-A website designed to look/interact like a Fallout-style terminal interface.
+A website designed to look/interact like a Fallout-style terminal interface, with inspiration from Alien.

 ## Fixes needed
 - Multi-word items for inspect/take